matracey/HomebrewCork/README.md

 </p>

 ## Media

 Do you run a blog, a magazine, make videos, or just make content about apps for fun?
-Get in touch at dev@corkmac.app!
+Get in touch at <dev@corkmac.app>!

 I will provide you with the newest release and development version, answer any questions you have, and introduce you to Cork personally (and for free, or course), so you can focus on creating.